The Hershey Public Library was first established in 1913, and has had six previous locations in the area.

 In June 1928, the library moved a third time to the second floor of a former post office.

 The library found another home in the newly built Community Center.

 To Now: On April 26, 1997, the library moved to its seventh and current location, a building newly constructed on Cocoa Avenue and dedicated solely to the library.
 Major renovations began in October 2019 to construct a brand new family entrance, a storytime room, a teen room, and a reading garden.
-This project is due for completion in summer 2020.
+This project was completed in summer 2020.

 About our collections: